-- The CCRAA at Grade 11 is designed as an alternate assessment for participation in the ACT. - The CCRAA at Grade 11 is appropriate for students enrolled in eleventh grade who have an IEP and - exhibit severe and pervasive delays in all areas of conceptual, linguistic, and academic development as well as in adaptive behaviors, including communication, daily living skills, and self-care; - are following a course of study that, upon completing high school, may not lead to admission into a college-level course of study resulting in a college degree (i.e., the Occupational Course of Study); - o are not receiving instruction in the North Carolina Extended Content Standards - o have a written parental request for an alternate assessment have the CCRAA indicated as the required assessment in their IEP. - The CCRAA at Grade 11 contains multiple-choice questions. - The CCRAA at Grade 11 is available in online and paper formats. - The CCRAA at Grade 11 is administered during the spring ACT accommodations testing window.
+- The CCRAA at Grade 11 is designed as an alternate assessment for participation in The ACT. - The CCRAA at Grade 11 is appropriate for students enrolled in eleventh grade who have an IEP and - exhibit severe and pervasive delays in all areas of conceptual, linguistic, and academic development as well as in adaptive behaviors, including communication, daily living skills, and self-care;

-Alternate ACCESS for ELLs®
+- are following a course of study that, upon completing high school, may not lead to admission into a college-level course of study resulting in a college degree (i.e., the Occupational Course of Study); - o are not receiving instruction in the North Carolina Extended Content Standards - have a written parental request for an alternate assessment have the CCRAA indicated as the required assessment in their IEP. - The CCRAA at Grade 11 contains multiple-choice questions. - The CCRAA at Grade 11 is available in online and paper formats. - The CCRAA at Grade 11 is administered during the spring accommodations testing window of The ACT.

-• The Alternate ACCESS for ELLs is an assessment of English language proficiency for students in grades 1-12 who are classified as English Learners (ELs) and have significant cognitive disabilities that prevent their meaningful participation in the ACCESS for ELLs assessment.
+Alternate ACCESS for ELLs

-- The Alternate ACCESS for ELLs has four assessment domains: Listening, Reading, Writing, and Speaking. - The Listening and Reading sections consist of multiple-choice questions. - The Writing and Speaking sections prompt the students for a constructed response. - All sections are adaptive, meaning that the test questions are presented until the student reaches his or her performance "ceiling." - Other unique features of the test include simplified language, repetition of questions, increased graphic support, larger testing materials, and graphics.
+- The Alternate ACCESS for ELLs is an assessment of English language proficiency for students in grades 1-12 who are classified as English Learners (ELs) and have significant cognitive disabilities that prevent their meaningful participation in the ACCESS for ELLs assessment.
+The Alternate ACCES for ELLs is designed for only a small population of ELs who meet all the following eligibility criteria: - The student has a current Individualized Education Program (IEP) that reflects the student meets the eligibility criteria for the Alternate ACCESS for ELLs test. - The student must be instructed using the North Carolina Extended Content Standards (i.e., reading and mathematics) and the North Carolina Extended Essential Standards (i.e., science). - The student must have a significant cognitive disability. - The student's disability significantly impacts adaptive behaviors, defined as those skills which are essential for someone to live and function independently. - The student requires extensive and repeated individualized instruction and support to make meaningful gains. - The student uses substantially adapted materials and individualized methods of accessing information in alternative ways. - The Alternate ACCESS for ELLs has four assessment domains: Listening, Reading, Writing, and Speaking. - The Listening and Reading sections consist of multiple-choice questions. - The Writing and Speaking sections prompt the students for a constructed response. - All sections are adaptive, meaning that the test questions are presented until the student reaches his or her performance "ceiling." - Other unique features of the test include simplified language, repetition of questions, increased graphic support, larger testing materials, and graphics.

-State-Identified Language Proficiency Testing
+English Learner (EL) Identification and Language Proficiency Testing

-WIDATM Screener and WIDA ACCESS Placement TestTM (W-APTTM)
+WIDATM Screener and WIDA Screener for Kindergarten